-- You will learn about different types of classification. - You will able to distinguish among three basic types of classification.
+- In this section you will learn about different system of classifications used in taxonomic studies. - You will also be able to distinguish between three basic types of classification.

 Classification is basically the grouping of taxa based on their similarity.
 From the beginning of taxonomy many people tried to classify the plants based on their knowledge and perception.
-Initially the classification was artificial, i.e. based onone or few charadters.
+Initially the classification was artificial, i.e. based on one or few characters.
 In course of time the classifications were changed to natural system where characters from all possible sources are taken into considerations to study the relationship and grouping of taxa.
 After the discovery of Darwin's 'Origin of Species'' (1867) the concept of evolution came into existence and the classifications were changed to phylogenetic one showing the relationships and evolution among the taxa.
-In this chapter we are going to discuss in detail Bentham and Hooker's System of Classification (1862-1883) which is a natural system of classification and one of the most accepted system followed in different herbaria of the World.
+In this chapter we are going to discuss in detail Bentham and Hooker's System of Classification (1862-1883) which is a natural system of classification and one of the most accepted systems followed in different herbaria of the World.